 I am here because I am not coping well.
-I am jealous and I can’t stand the fact that he always gets a girl and not me.
+I am jealous, and I can’t stand that he always gets a girl and not me.
 And I need to do something about it.
 That is the reason why I am acting out.

 Now you can decide whether you want to give this guest/emotion a room / allow the emotion to become part of who you are, or whether you are going to show him the way.
-Is this a pleasant emotion I want to live with or is this emotion going to to keep me back?
+Is this a pleasant emotion I want to live with, or will this emotion keep me back?

-In the case of the last example, I decide not to give Envy a room, as it can be very destructive in my inner being as well as for others.
-To show it the way, I have to tell this guest why I am not giving him a room.
+In the case of the last example, I decide not to give Envy room, as it can be very destructive to my inner being and others.
+I have to tell this guest why I am not giving him a room to show it the way.
 “Envy, I can’t give you a room as you are too destructive.
-I now know why you are here and know what to do with the reason of your coming.”
+I now know why you are here and know what to do with the reason for your coming.”

 2. Talk about your feelings.

 Lifehack explains the question victims most often ask themselves is “Why?”
 “Why is this happening to me?”
-Make a decision to banish the word “Why” from your vocabulary and replace it with words like “What”, “How” and “When”.
-As you change the quality of your questions, you will notice how much more empowered you feel regardless of the actions of others.
+Decide to banish the word “Why” from your vocabulary and replace it with words like “What”, “How” and “When”.
+As you change the quality of your questions, you will notice how much more empowered you to feel regardless of others’ actions.

 3. Start living by setting small goals

-Often people that wallow in self pity have ”stopped living”.
-They feel so hopeless and helpless, that they end up doing nothing.
+Often people that wallow in self-pity have ”stopped living”.
+They feel so hopeless and helpless that they end up doing nothing.
 It is easy to let being a victim become your identity.
 To turn that around – start doing.
-You don’t have to be the best in what you are doing.
+You don’t have to be the best at what you are doing.
 Think of it as taking just one step forward.
-Make your bed, clean your room, get out and engage with people.
+Make your bed, clean your room, get out, and engage with people.
 Don’t spend your days surfing the internet.
 There is a life out there – ”carpe diem” – seize the day!